JuliaEarth/GeoStats.jl/docs/src/contributing/solvers.md

 # dummy geospatial data with a single point and no value
 sdata   = georef((z=[NaN],), reshape([0.,0.], 2, 1))

-# estimate on a regular grid
+# estimate on a Cartesian grid
 sdomain = CartesianGrid(100, 100)

 # the problem to be solved